MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 ## Azure facilitation

-**Estimate workload costs and develop cost model.** The Azure [pricing overview](https://azure.microsoft.com/pricing/#product-pricing) provides pricing information for all Azure services.
+**Estimating workload costs and developing a cost model**: The Azure [pricing overview](https://azure.microsoft.com/pricing/#product-pricing) provides pricing information for all Azure services.
 It shows a comprehensive view of the costs that are associated with different Azure services.

 The Azure [pricing calculator](https://azure.microsoft.com/pricing/calculator/) is a tool that allows you to estimate the hourly or monthly costs of your workload.
 Input the services that you plan to use to generate an estimate of the associated costs.
 This estimate helps you plan and budget for your Azure usage.